 The creators of 350 Days set out to make a film that displayed raw, human emotions, fit for a variety of audiences.

-“We wanted to do a movie that you didn’t have to be a wrestling fan to enjoy,” said Ginzburg, who was also an actor and producer on the 2008 critically-acclaimed film The Wrestler, starring Mickey Rourke.
+“We wanted to do a movie that you didn’t have to be a wrestling fan to enjoy,” said Ginzburg, who also was an actor and producer on the 2008 critically-acclaimed film The Wrestler, starring Mickey Rourke.
 “We are very excited with the response so far.
 We think wrestling fans and non-wrestling fans alike will like it.”

 While most pro wrestling enthusiasts only see the glamorous side of the business on TV, 350 Days depicts the ultra-harsh realities of the industry.

-You see everything, through the eyes of these battled-tested pro wrestlers, including family absenteeism, enduring brutal injuries, struggling with drugs and alcohol addiction, and lack of financial security, which forced the grapples to wrestle non-stop in order to make a decent living, despite being in constant, agonizing pain.
+You see everything through the eyes of these battled-tested pro wrestlers, including family absenteeism, enduring brutal injuries, struggling with drugs and alcohol addiction, and lack of financial security, which forced the grapples to wrestle non-stop in order to make a decent living, despite being in constant, agonizing pain.

 “It’s a brutal business, much like boxing,” he said.
 “It’s not a cartoon.
 You’re throwing your body around (all the time).
 They went from town to town (to wrestle).
 They weren’t paid what they deserved.
 There weren’t health plans or 401Ks and pensions.”